abvan/CustomerChurn_Streamlit/README.md

 ## 🎯 Future Improvements

 - Add more robust hyperparameter tuning with **RandomizedSearchCV** and **Bayesian Optimization**.
-- Deploy Streamlit app on cloud (Streamlit Cloud / Heroku).
 - Add model performance comparison with other ML algorithms.

 ---

-## 🤝 Contributing

-This is a learning project, but contributions, suggestions, and feedback are welcome!

----

-## 📜 License

-This project is open-source and available under the **MIT License**.